Fractional Angular Momentum and Quasi-Probability Densities for Angular Degrees of Freedom

+which by construction are in accordance with Born's fundamental rule in quantum mechanics.
+The last expression in Eq.(\ref{eq:wigner2024_2}) involves the Fourier transform of the function $\psi(q)$ which in Dirac notation corresponds to $\psi(p) \equiv \langle p|\psi \rangle$ with $P\ket{p}=p\ket{p}$ and using $\langle p|q \rangle = \exp (-ipq)/\sqrt{2\pi}$.
+We will encounter several similar notational issues in the present work.
+Various symbols must therefore, of course, be understood in the context in which they occur.

-which by construction is in accordance with the basic rules of quantum mechanics.
-The now experimentally well established Yuen-Shapiro \cite{Yuen_1980} balanced homodyne detection technique in quantum optics can then, e.g., be used in order to reconstruct the Wigner function $W[q,p]$ (for a comprehensive review on this method see, e.g., \Refer{Welsch_2009}).
-It is then a fundamental requirement that the marginal distributions as obtained in Eq.(\ref{eq:wigner2024_2}) are properly defined probabilities.
+The experimentally well established Yuen-Shapiro \cite{Yuen_1980} balanced homodyne detection technique in quantum optics can, e.g., be used in order to measure the Wigner function $W[q,p]$ above (for a comprehensive reviews on this and related methods see, e.g., \Referes{Welsch_2009,Mauro_2003}).
+It is then a fundamental requirement that marginal distributions as obtained in Eq.(\ref{eq:wigner2024_2}) are properly defined probabilities in order to be experimentally accessible.

 In physical situations with discrete quantum numbers one may consider embeddings into continuous degrees of freedom as in Sec.IV in \Refer{Preskill_2001}.
-Here we will focus our attention on a specific pure quantum state as investigated in \Refer{Skagerstam_2023} and consider various explicit Wigner functions that can be used to reveal its quantum nature.
-The construction of the corresponding quantum state was motivated by various experimental procedures to generate restricted values of angular position and angular momentum degrees of freedom (see, e.g., \Referes{Padgett_2004,Padgett_2005,Barnett_2007, Padgett_2010} and references cited therein) and, in addition, the appearance of fractional angular momentum vortex structures of optical light beams investigated in \Referes{Leach_2002,Leach_2004,Berry_2004,Woerdman_2005,Tao_2005,Yao_2006,Tanimura_2015,Wang_2015,Balantine_2016,Mitri_2016,Pan_2016, Deng_2019,Huang_2019,Chen_2021,Deach_2022,Wang_2022,Liang_2023}.
-The degrees of freedom then correspond to a transverse and periodic angle $\theta$ and a corresponding angular momentum $L$.
-There are, of course, infinitely many choices of quasi-probability distributions at hand as, e.g., considered in \Referes{Widder_54,Cahill_1969,KlauderSkagerstam_2007} .
-Below we will restrict ourselves to two different, but nevertheless quite natural extensions of the Wigner function in Eq.(\ref{eq:wigner2024_1}) in the case of a finite domain of $\theta$ leading, however, to ambiguous but related physical conclusions.
+Here we will focus our attention on a specific pure quantum state $\psi(\theta)$, previously investigated in \Refer{Skagerstam_2023}, and investigate to what extent alternative forms of quasi-probability densities can be used to reveal quantum mechanical features of $\psi(\theta)$ and, in particular, the appearance of fractional expectation values of the angular momentum $L$.
+The construction of the corresponding quantum state $\psi(\theta)$ in \Refer{Skagerstam_2023} was motivated by various experimental procedures to generate restricted values of angular position and angular momentum degrees of freedom and, in particular, the work in \Refer{Padgett_2004} (also see \Referes{Padgett_2005,Barnett_2007, Padgett_2010} and references cited therein).

+The presence of integer and fractional angular momentum vortex structures of optical light beams has been investigated in great detail in the literature (see, e.g., \Referes{Leach_2002,Leach_2004,Berry_2004,Woerdman_2005,Tao_2005,Yao_2006, Gotte_2007,Tanimura_2015,Wang_2015,Balantine_2016,Mitri_2016,Pan_2016, Deng_2019,Huang_2019,Chen_2021, Guo_2021, Deach_2022,Wang_2022,Liang_2023}).
+The degrees of freedom then correspond to a transverse and periodic angle $\theta$ and a corresponding angular momentum observable $L$.